 U.S.-Saint Lucia Relations

 The United States and Saint Lucia have had friendly bilateral relations since Saint Lucia’s independence from the United Kingdom in 1979.
 The United States supports the Saint Lucian government’s efforts to expand its economic base and improve the lives of its citizens.
 Saint Lucia has cooperated with the United States on security concerns.
 Saint Lucia and the United States share an interest in combating international crime and narcotics trafficking.
-Because of Saint Lucia’s geographical location, it is an appealing transit point for narcotics traffickers.
 In response to this threat, the United States and Saint Lucia have concluded various bilateral treaties, including a maritime law enforcement agreement, a mutual legal assistance treaty, and an extradition treaty.
 The United States supports the Academy of Women Entrepreneurs program in Saint Lucia, offering women mentoring and assistance in launching income generating small businesses.
 The U.S. embassy also brings young Saint Lucians to the United States to participate in the Young Leaders of the Americas Initiative (YLAI) Fellowship and the Youth Ambassadors exchange programs.

 U.S. Assistance to Saint Lucia

 Saint Lucia is a participant in the Caribbean Basin Security Initiative (CBSI), a partnership between the United States and the countries of the Caribbean dedicated to building regional capacity to reduce illicit trafficking, improve public safety and security, and prevent youth crime and violence.
 The Peace Corps, whose Eastern Caribbean regional headquarters is located in Saint Lucia, is working alongside local educators and the Ministry of Education to mitigate COVID-19-induced learning gaps, to update curricula, and to promote instructional design for differently abled students, amongst other lines of effort.
 The United States is also committed to working with Saint Lucia to address the region’s climate adaptation and clean energy priorities, through the U.S.-Caribbean Partnership to Address the Climate Crisis 2030 (PACC 2030).
 Saint Lucia also benefits from public health, business development, and climate resilience assistance from the U.S. government.

 Bilateral Economic Relations